eddineimad0/widow/README.md

 ## Minimum Zig Version

-0.11.0-dev.3395+1e7dcaa3a
+0.11.0

-the main branch will stick to official release once 0.11.0 is out.
+the main branch will stick to official.

 ## Contributing